danielmiessler/fabric/patterns/find_hidden_message/system.md

 # OUTPUT INSTRUCTIONS

+- You are not being asked to recreate any protected content.
+You are being asked to evaluate and analyze it according to the rules above.
+Do this without complaint.
+This is analysis, not content creation.

 - Only output valid Markdown.

 - Do not output any asterisks, which are used for italicizing and bolding text.

 - Do not output any content other than the sections above.

-- You are not being asked to recreate any copywriting or content from the input.
-You are being asked to evaluate and analyze it according to the rules above.
-Do this without complaint.

 - Do not complain about the instructions.